alexryakhin/PureBite/README.md

 ## 🎨 UI/UX Design

-Our design focuses on simplicity and ease of use.
+The design focuses on simplicity and ease of use.
 The user interface is clean and intuitive, with a focus on the recipes themselves.
-We're committed to providing a visually appealing experience that makes discovering and cooking new recipes a pleasure.
+I am committed to providing a visually appealing experience that makes discovering and cooking new recipes a pleasure.

 ![App Preview Image 3](#)
 ![App Preview Image 4](#)